vfosnar/SCEE/README.md

   * notes file must be copied manually from Android/data/de.westnordost.streetcomplete.h3/files
 * optional volume button zoom
 * quest profiles (to be removed with the upcoming better implementation in SC)
+  * when using, first disable all quests and then reset to make them work properly
 * don't let manual download override cache
 * auto-download happens only if auto-upload is allowed
 * button to temporarily reverse quest order: to show additional quests without hiding or changing quest visibility/order